Exploring The Temples of Karnak: A Visitor's Guide

 Avenue of Sphinxes

 You enter the complex through a grand procession way, flanked on both sides by ram-headed sphinxes.
 These once ran all the way to Karnak from Luxor Temple (in downtown modern Luxor).
+During the Ancient Egyptian annual Festival of Opet, the statues of Amun, Mut, and Khonsu were paraded out of Karnak, down this avenue to Luxor Temple.

 Great Temple of Amun

 The Great Temple of Amun is Karnak's main temple building, and like nearly all of Egypt's surviving monuments, the temple has seen additions and improvements by the hands of many pharaohs over the centuries.
-But the shape of the temple you see before you now is mostly due to Pharaoh Tuthmosis I who made Thebes capital of the New Kingdom and expanded the original modest temple here as it no longer seemed adequate to the power of the god and the king.
+But the shape of the temple you see before you now is mostly due to Pharaoh Tuthmosis I, who made Thebes capital of the New Kingdom and expanded the original modest temple here as it no longer seemed adequate to the power of the god and the king.
 Most of your time in Karnak will be spent inside this awe-inspiring building, but don't make the mistake of thinking this is all the Karnak complex has to offer.

-North of the Great Temple of Amun
+North from the Main Temple of Amun

 Kiosk of Sesostris